mwlpeeters/material-jekyll-theme/_posts/2016-10-01-Building-A-Visual-Studio-Extension.markdown

 ---
 layout: post
-title: Building a Visual Studio Extension
+title: Building a Visual Studio
+description: Some basic prerequisites for building a Visual Studio extension
 ---

 ## Introduction
 In the next couple of months I will try to create some blog posts on this site about building Visual Studio Extensions for Visual Studio 2015.

 So why would you create a Visual Studio extension?
 Well good question, I can only tell you why I would create an extension:

 - To automate anything that is repetitive
 - To add features I'm missing (or simply cannot find)
 - Just because it can